-Program administration and non-capitalized project costs increased \$.4 million due to increased project activity in the districts.
+Program administration and non-capitalized project costs decreased \$1.0 million due primarily to no capital assets being expensed in FY2015.

-The Agency transferred \$2.4 million of capital improvements to the City.
+The Agency transferred \$.7 million of capital improvements to the City.
 These assets consisted of capital improvement projects funded with urban renewal monies that are either completed or not capitalizable.
-Completed capitalized projects transferred include \$2 million in infrastructure improvements for the wastewater treatment facility and \$.4 million for various road improvement projects.
+Completed capitalized projects transferred include land purchases for future parks and the retrofitting of playground equipment at Murase Park.